Next-Gen Bio Learning Network

 Developed by the network:

 - Classroom activities – The network has built a series of activities designed to be implemented in the biology majors series.
-The resources are currently being piloted.
-To be involved in piloting the materials please contact Jen Eklund.

 - Videos – To meet the needs of students, the network created a short video about systems biology and a short video about math in biology.